CivicActions/ssp-toolkit/docs/controls/AC.md

 #### a

-##### CivicActions
+##### AWS

-CivicActions Operations, in collaboration with CivicActions Security, will set up privileged accounts accounts for the following roles:
+AWS Identity and Access Management (IAM) provides fine-grained access to AWS resources Operations, in collaboration with the Security Office, will set up privileged accounts accounts for the following roles:

-• Developer - user level account that has access to application features and sanitized databases
+• Reporter - account that has read-only access to system reporting.

-• System Administrator - user accounts that enjoy full system administrator access
+• Administrator - account with full site management access.

 ##### Drupal

 Drupal provides user accounts for individuals who participate in visiting, contributing to and administering the site with the following roles:
 • Anonymous user – readers of the site who either do not have an account or are not logged in.
 • Authenticated user – All non-anonymous users inherit the "authenticated user role."
 • Administrator - This role has all permissions enabled by default.

+##### SSH

+Operations, in collaboration with the Security Office, will set up privileged accounts accounts for the following roles:
+• Developer - user level account that has access to application features and sanitized databases
+• System Administrator - user accounts that enjoy full system administrator (`sudo`) access

 #### b